National Youth Rights Association

-The National Youth Rights Association (NYRA) is a youth-led Civil and political rights led by Margin Zheng & Ashawn Dabney-Small President & Vice-President of NYRA organization in the United States promoting youth rights, with approximately 10,000 members.
+The National Youth Rights Association (NYRA) is an American youth-led civil and political rights organization promoting youth rights, with approximately 10,000 members.
 NYRA promotes the lessening or removing of various legal restrictions that are imposed on young people but not adults, for example, the drinking age, voting age, and the imposition of youth curfew laws.

 Youth rights movement

 The youth rights movement first utilized the Internet in 1991, with the creation of the Y-Rights listserv mailing list.
-Two members of that original Internet presence, Matthew Walcoff, and Matt Herman began a non-profit organization out of that mailing list known as ASFAR.
+Two members of that original Internet presence, Matthew Walcoff and Matt Herman, began a non-profit organization out of that mailing list known as ASFAR.
 Not too long after ASFAR was founded, a Rockville, Maryland high school student began a youth rights group called YouthSpeak.
 At the same time, the third youth from Canada, Joshua Gilbert, was starting a youth rights organization for his country, the Canadian Youth Rights Association (CYRA).
 Walcoff, Herman, Hein, and Gilbert all met through ASFAR, and decided to start a non-profit corporation to help unify the youth rights movement, which at that point consisted of almost a dozen different groups around North America and the world.